unsaltedMixedNuts/AmazonCloneZone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Online Store Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to brose products.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Products and Product Details (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to browse products, view product details, view product reviews, leave product reviews, all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing and Displaying Reviews (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to use third-party libraries to add functionality to the `ReviewForm` and `ReviewShow` views in this phase.
+First I'll need to add a Markdown editor to the `ReviewForm`, and make sure that the Markdown is properly escaped and formatted in the `ReviewShow` view.
+I also plan to integrate Filepicker for file upload so users can add images to reviews.

 [Details][phase-three]

 ### Phase 4: User Feeds (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
+I'll start by adding a `feed` route that uses the `current_user`'s `browsing habits` to serve a list of products inspired by the user's shopping trends.
+On the Backbone side, I'll make a `FeedShow` view whose `products` collection fetches from the new route.
 Ultimately, this will be the page users see after logging in.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Products (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to both the Products controllers.
+On the Backbone side, there will be a `SearchResults` composite view that has `ProductsIndex` subviews.
+These views will use 'product' collections, but they will fetch from the new `search` routes.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
+- [ ] Custom product urls
 - [ ] Pagination/infinite scroll
 - [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar